ARIKAYCE targets MAC at the site of infection1-3

 | | ARIKAYCE | IV amikacin sulfate | |--------------------|----------------|---------------------| | Mean serum AUC0-24 | 23.5 mcg*hr/mL | 154 mcg*hr/mL | | Mean serum Cmax | 2.8 mcg/mL | 76 mcg/mL |

-The clinical relevance of this is unknown.
+The clinical relevance of these data is unknown.

 How to Use Your Lamira Nebulizer System for ARIKAYCE